 Our central goal is to democratize access to data.
-IPUMS-International data are available without cost to all scholars with a relevant research or educational project.
-This is a significant contribution to the data resources of the social science community: we can look forward to a harmonized database with hundreds of millions of records representing the majority of the world's population.
-Not only will this open new opportunities for comparative cross-national research, it will also provide researchers in many countries with more powerful research tools than they have ever had before.
+IPUMS-International data are available without cost to all scholars with a relevant research or educational project, which is a significant contribution to the data resources of the social science community.
+We can look forward to a harmonized database with hundreds of millions of records representing the majority of the world's population.
+It will not only open new opportunities for comparative cross-national research, but it will also provide researchers in many countries with research tools more powerful than they have ever had before.